Stable v3.13.0

 1. If the variable is already set in the environment, that value is used

-2. Otherwise a random value of the declared type (and constraints) is generated and injected into the test container
+2. Otherwise a random value of the declared type is generated and injected into the test container

 TEST get_user_with_vars